-Preservation: We further believe that every word of the inspired Scriptures has been preserved by God (Psa 12:6-7) for the English speaking people in the Authorized (King James) Version which we believe to be the infallible, or inerrant Word of God.
+Preservation: We further believe that every word of the inspired Scriptures has been preserved by God (Psa 12:6-7) for the English-speaking people in the Authorized (King James) Version which we believe to be the infallible and inerrant Word of God.
 We reject all of the modern English versions.

 Interpretation: We believe that the premillennial, dispensational interpretation of Scripture must be followed at all times in interpreting of Scripture.
 Further, the plain, literal sense of the Scripture should be sought unless the context or related passages of Scripture clearly indicate otherwise.

 We believe that redemption has been accomplished solely by the blood of Christ and that nothing on the part of man can avail for salvation.
-Every man needs to accept Jesus Christ as Saviour because all are dead in sin.
+Every person needs to accept Jesus Christ as Saviour because all are dead in sin.
 Christ’s blood is sufficient for the salvation of the whole world.
-Through repentance and believing, the sinner receives the new birth, and having experienced the new birth, is saved for all eternity.
-(John 3:1-21; 1 Pet 1:18-20; Rom 5:6-11; 2 Cor 5:21; Eph 2:1-10)
+Through repentance and believing, the sinner receives the new birth, and having experienced the new birth, is saved for all eternity (John 3:1-21; 1 Pet 1:18-20; Rom 5:6-11; 2 Cor 5:21; Eph 2:1-10).

 Justification: We believe that justification is the act of God whereby He declares as righteous the sinner who believes.
 The justification is through the blood of Christ, appropriated by faith, and results in the believer having peace with God.
 (Rom 5:1; 4:24) We do not accept the modern day substitution of “the death of Christ” for “the blood of Christ” either in modern Bible versions or in teaching.
-Rather, we believe the Bible when it says that “without the shedding of blood there is no remission.”
-(Heb 9:22)
+Rather, we believe the Bible when it says that “without the shedding of blood there is no remission of sin” (Heb 9:22).